-2. More investment options: The TSP has a limited amount of low-cost investment options.
+2. More investment options: The TSP has a limited number of low-cost investment options.
 You cannot trade individual stocks in a TSP or other mutual funds.
 The TSP currently does not have REITs, which are mutual funds investing in commercial properties.
 These are commonly found in most managed portfolios.
 There also are not any alternative investments such as commodities and gold.

 3. Portability: IRAs provide for greater portability.
 You can do a rollover from one custodian to another and typically keep your existing investments.
-With a TSP, the funds are only offered in the plan, and no other custodian has them, so when you do a rollover, all of the funds need to be sold and reinvested in the new IRA.
+With a TSP, the funds are only offered in the plan, and no other custodian has them, so when you do a rollover, all funds need to be sold and reinvested in the new IRA.